hashicorp/go-tfe/.github/pull_request_template.md

 <!--
 Thank you for contributing to hashicorp/go-tfe!
+Please read docs/CONTRIBUTING.md for detailed information when preparing your change.

 Here's what to expect after the pull request is opened: